Royal Victoria Patriotic Building: Nineteenth century

-The Royal Victoria Patriotic Building is a Grade 2 Gothic Revival listed building on the edge of Wandsworth Common, South West London.
+The Royal Victoria Patriotic Building is a Grade II* Gothic Revival listed building on the edge of Wandsworth Common, South West London.
 It was built as the school of the Royal Victoria Patriotic Asylum on land enclosed from Wandsworth Common, one of 53 such enclosures made (lawfully) in the years between 1794 and 1866.
 The building was designed by Rohde Hawkins in the then popular Gothic style.
 The foundation stone was laid by Queen Victoria on 11 July 1857; the building was completed in only 18 months.
 The rapid construction was facilitated by offsite prefabrication of many components such as cast iron windows, stone dressings, roof trusses, iron floor joists and decorative pieces of leadwork.

 The money for the building came from Prince Albert's Royal Patriotic Fund, which raised nearly £1.5 million by public subscription for the widows and orphans of soldiers killed in the Crimean War.
 However, only £35,000 was actually used in the building's construction by George Myers of Lambeth.

 The orphans lived in hard conditions; they had to pump water up to the tanks in the building's towers, do all the washing, and be washed outside in cold water.
 When the installed warm air heating system failed, no fireplaces were built in the orphans' quarters.
 The orphans were reportedly abused by the rector, one orphan dying as a result, leading to a scandal.

-Twentieth century
+First World War

 During the First World War, the building was requisitioned by the War Office to create the 3rd London General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.
 It was refurbished with stronger roof trusses, repointed brickwork, new Westmoreland slates on the roof, and a new heating system.
 The field behind the hospital was packed with marquees holding about 1,800 soldiers wounded at the front; many thousands of soldiers were treated at the hospital during the war.

+Between the wars

 After the First World War, the building reverted to its earlier use as the Royal Victoria Patriotic School, still for girls, until the children were evacuated to Wales in 1939.

-During the Second World War, MI5 interrogators including 'spycatcher' Colonel Oreste Pinto interviewed over 30,000 immigrants to the UK at the euphemistically named "London Reception Centre" in the building over a period of four years.